Estimated reading time: 5 minutes

 Make sure your furnace is working properly by having it inspected.
 It’s a chance to catch safety issues or a problem that may leave you in the cold.
 Check your furnace filter and replace it if needed, too.
 That should be done monthly or whenever necessary according to the DOE’s tips on heating system maintenance.

 8. Have the fireplace inspected

 If you plan to use your fireplace, have it professionally inspected to make sure it’s safe for use.
 In addition to being a house-fire risk, poor maintenance can lead to health threats like carbon monoxide poisoning.

-9. Replace batteries in smoke and carbon monoxide filters
+9. Test smoke and carbon monoxide alarms

 10. Fix cracks in your driveway

-Bonus Tip: Restock winter necessities
+Bonus tip: Restock winter necessities